PDF option temporarily offline

-Diagnostic Medical Sonographer is a professional qualified by professional credentialing, academic and clinical experience to provide diagnostic patient care services using ultrasound and related diagnostic procedures.
+Diagnostic Medical Sonographer is a professional qualified by professional credentialing, academic and clinical experience to provide diagnostic patient care services using ultrasound.
 The scope of practice includes those procedures, acts and processes permitted by law, for which the individual has received education and clinical experience, has demonstrated competency and has completed the appropriate credentialing which is the standards of practice.
 Coursework includes use of sonography relevant to gynecology, obstetrics, abdominal subjects, superficial structures and vascular applications.

-The Diagnostic Medical Sonography Program has been in operation since 1984 and is accredited by the Commission on Accreditation of Allied Health Education Programs, Joint Review Committee on Education in Diagnostic Medical Sonography, and the Western Association of Schools and Colleges.
+The Diagnostic Medical Sonography Program was established in 1984.
+It is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org).
+Accreditation is administered by the Joint Review Committee on Education in Diagnostic Medical Sonography.
+The college is accredited by the Western Association of Schools and Colleges.

 After eighteen consecutive months of competency based, classroom, laboratory instruction and clinical preceptorships, students receive the Certificate of Achievement and may choose to complete an Associate in Science degree option.
 Students are eligible to take the American Registry for Diagnostic Medical Sonography (ARDMS) exams.